 Someone people trust and learn from?

-All of this can be achieved by creating an online course or educational program that is meaningful and focused on your learner needs.
+All of this can be achieved by creating a meaningful online course or educational program focused on your learner needs.

 We never know which lives we influence, or when, or why. — Stephen King, 11/22/63